Advertising sign fees

 Advertisements placed or held on a Council footway to advocate for a particular cause or issue, not involving the promotion of a particular product, company or organisation, are exempt from fees.

-Please note: an application must still be lodged with Council where required under the Advertisements Subordinate Local Law 2005.
+Note: an application must still be lodged with Council where required under the Advertisements Subordinate Local Law 2005.

 Approval for multiple signs for a single permit holder may be sought on a single application form.

 Approval for multiple signs on a large development such as a new residential estate or shopping centre should be sought on a single application as an advertising package.
 The application is required to contain all proposed signs irrespective of the type of classification, however a permit fee is only payable for licensable signs.

 An application must be made for any sign on a heritage place, even if that sign is permitted in the applicable city environment.
 A Level 2 application fee and permit fee will apply, except where the application is from a qualifying charitable organisation which is exempt from fees.